2xlink/telegram-delete-old-messages/readme.md

 2. Adjust parameters in config.ini.
 Get these from https://my.telegram.org/apps
 3. Install requirements (from requirements.txt)
 4. Start the script: `python3 main.py`

+Note: This script does not deleted your "Saved Messages".